With extensive testing over many years, I have found 5 ways to unlock an iCloud locked phone for nothing:

 If the seller refuses to help or doesn’t get back to you try the next step…

-They will unlock it under some circumstances.
+They will remove iCloud Activation Lock under some circumstances.

 You will need proof of ownership such as the original receipt.

 You will also need to prove that ownership has transferred from the previous owner to you.
 For example, show a print out of the eBay transaction and the payment confirmations.

 Apple may also help if the owner has passed away and you want to gain access to an iCloud locked iPhone.

 They will check if it is a stolen iPhone first.
 If they see that it has been stolen they will not help you.

 They will also refuse to help you if you can’t prove beyond any doubt that it’s your iPhone.
 Apple needs to be 100% sure you are the rightful owner and if they have the slightest security concerns they are not allowed to help.

 If you have tried to get Apple to unlock it and failed move on to the next step…